The best protection filters for lenses in 2024: UV, skylight and clear filters for cameras

 Premium price

-While UV filters can be thought of as cheap, disposable things (see our next entry for an instance thereof), one new company is choosing to think of them more sustainably.
-Urth is a company that makes a variety of premium, high-grade filters, and its protective UV filter is a great choice for those who want the UV component of the filter as much as the protective aspect of it.
+While UV filters could be thought of as cheap, disposable items, at least one company is choosing to think of them from a more sustainable perspective.
+Urth makes a variety of premium, high-grade filters, and its protective UV filter is a great choice for those who want the UV component of the filter as much as the protective aspect of it.

 The Urth UV Filter Plus+ is a premium product, capable of cutting out up to 99.6% of ultraviolet light.
-Its German B270 SCHOTT glass is protected by 30 layers of nano-coating, meaning it's easy to clean and is well protected against water, dirt, oil, and other smudges, while also providing top-notch light transmission.
-The size range from 37mm to 127mm filter thread also means you're all but guaranteed to find a size that fits your lens.
+Its Schott B270 glass is protected by 30 layers of nano-coating, meaning it's easy to clean and is well protected against water, dirt and oils, while also providing top-notch light transmission.
+The size range, from 37mm to 127mm, also means you're all but guaranteed to find a size that fits your lens.

 (Image credit: Hoya)